JumpstartLab/store_engine/user_stories/store_engine_evaluation_story_4.markdown

 * Feature: Shopper Does Bad Things
     * Background:
-        * Given I am logged in as "demoXX+matt@jumpstartlab.com"
+        * Given I am logged in as "demo09+matt@jumpstartlab.com"
-        * And I have purchased the product <purchased product name>
+        * And I have purchased the product Aquaphor Baby Gentle Wash
     * Scenario: Admin creates product
-        * Given the product <purchased product name> has been retired
+        * Given the product Aquaphor Baby Gentle Wash has been retired
-        * When I view my previous order with <purchased product name>
+        * When I view my previous order with Aquaphor Baby Gentle Wash
-        * And I view the product <purchased product name>
+        * And I view the product Aquaphor Baby Gentle Wash
         * Then I should see it is retired
         * When I add it to my cart
         * Then I should be told I can't add it to my cart